upenndigitalscholarship/printing-in-prisons/blog/chod.md

 ---
-title: Believers in God - How Eastern State Penitentiary Inmates Pursued their Christian Beliefs and Served God During the Time of War
+title: Believers in God - How Eastern State Inmates Pursued their Christian Beliefs and Served God During the Time of War
 author: Daniel Hyeonbin Cho
 description: How Eastern State Penitentiary Inmates Pursued their Christian Beliefs and Served God During the Time of War
 thumbnail: thumbnail.jpeg